How Does a Recession Impact Your Supply Chain?

 Manage lead times: When you have continuing agreements and big orders to complete, keep your suppliers informed.
 Handle lead times efficiently so that your customers are confident and can pay.

 Look at the raw materials: During an economic downturn, use standard materials instead of high-end ones at a more affordable price.
 Standard materials are easy to exchange or cancel as the supplier can on-sell these with ease.
 Niche and expensive materials are difficult to cancel, putting the supplier at an increased risk to sell a very niche product.
+During a supply chain recession, this approach helps businesses maintain flexibility and minimize risks associated with volatile demand.

-A downturn results in the following challenges:
+A recession impact on supply chain results in the following challenges:

 Here is how you can prepare for a recession: